nettlesum/nettlesum.github.io/about.md

 permalink: /about/
 ---

-I (as much as there is an "I" to begin with) am a technologist currently working for a software company.
-In my spare time I am occupied by my interest in malware research and threat intelligence.
+I am a technologist currently working in a Customer Operations role for a software company.
+In my spare time I am occupied by my interest in malware research and broad threat intelligence.

 This blog serves as a node to host writing and learnings on security research and the philosophies and ideas that surround it.

-You can find me on Twitter [@nettlesum](https://twitter.com/nettlesum).

 ![rhizome](/assets/main/rhizome.png)